userdashboard/example-subscription-web-app/readme.md

-# Example subscription web app:  Pastebin
+# Example subscription web app

-## Converting hastebin to a Stripe subscription web app with user accounts and organizations
+## Creating a "PasteBin" web app with Stripe subscriptions and organizations

 This example project started as a copy of [Hastebin](https://github.com/seejohnrun/haste-server).
 It is a 'pastebin' website you post code and text to share.
 The original Hastebin application has no user accounts, all posts are anonymous and publicly accessible via a generated URL.
 It was a single-page web app using client-side JavaScript and a server-side API to manage documents posted by guests.